FIFA World Cup 2026 Ticket Prices: Knockout Stage Cost Breakdown [$60–$8,680]

 FAQ about FIFA World Cup 2026 Ticket Prices

-Can I still buy FIFA World Cup 2026 tickets?
+Can I still buy World Cup 2026 tickets?

 Yes.
-The Last-Minute Sales Phase is live now at FIFA.com/tickets on a first-come first-served basis and runs through the Final.
-The official resale marketplace is open too.
+FIFA’s Last-Minute Sales Phase is live at FIFA.com/tickets, first-come, first-served through the Final, and the official resale marketplace stays open until one hour before each kickoff.

 What is the most expensive World Cup 2026 ticket?

-What are FIFA World Cup 2026 ticket categories?
+What are the FIFA World Cup 2026 ticket categories?

 Four tiers based on seat height.
-Category 1 is lower bowl near midfield and the most expensive.
-Category 4 is upper corners and the cheapest but almost sold out.
+Category 1 is the lower bowl near midfield and costs the most.
+Category 4 is the upper corners, the cheapest, and nearly sold out.

 What is dynamic pricing at the 2026 World Cup?

-FIFA changes prices based on demand.
-Big-team matches cost more.
-Some tickets jumped 25% between sales phases.
-Fan groups filed a formal EU complaint over this practice in March 2026.
+FIFA adjusts prices in real time based on demand, so big matches cost more.
+Some tickets rose 25% between sales phases, prompting a formal EU complaint in March 2026.
+Resale prices often dip 7 to 14 days before a match.